Skip to content

 Interchangeable capability modules.
 A cartridge carries program code (KEC Lisp), capability registration metadata, contract schemas (defcontract-schema forms consumed by Mission Control), behavior tables, vocabulary, and per-cart save data:

 • authoring/ — how to write a cartridge.
-Lisp paradigm, screen-design rules, UI patterns, campaign + economy spec, clip system.
+Lisp paradigm, the ASCII design system, screen-design rules, animation, maps, clip system.

 • design-bibles/ — launch titles under the capability model.